puneet4840/puneet4840/README.md

-### Hi there, I'm Puneet - aka [Puneet.GitHub.io][website] 👋
+### Hi there, I'm Puneet 👋

-## I'm Pythonista.
+## I'm Cloud and DevOps Engineer.
-- 🔭 I’m currently working on Django Framework
+- 🔭 I’m currently working on Azure Cloud.
-- 🌱 I’m currently learning Backend Development
+- 🌱 I’m currently learning new technologies.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2025 Goals: Learn new things.
 - ⚡ Fun fact: I love to listen music

 ### Connect with me: